SpongeBob SquarePants

-SpongeBob SquarePants is an American animated comedy television series created by marine science educator and animator Stephen Hillenburg for Nickelodeon.
-It first aired as a sneak peek after the 1999 Kids' Choice Awards on May 1, 1999, and officially premiered on July 17, 1999.
-It chronicles the adventures of the titular character and his aquatic friends in the underwater city of Bikini Bottom.
+SpongeBob SquarePants, also known simply as SpongeBob, is an American animated comedy television series created by marine science educator and animator Stephen Hillenburg for Nickelodeon.
+It first aired as a sneak peek after the Kids' Choice Awards on May 1, 1999, and officially premiered on July 17, 1999.
+It follows the adventures of SpongeBob SquarePants, an anthropomorphic yellow sea sponge, and his aquatic friends in the underwater city of Bikini Bottom.

-Many of the series' ideas originated in The Intertidal Zone, an unpublished educational comic book Hillenburg created in 1989 to teach his students about undersea life.
-Hillenburg joined Nickelodeon in 1992 as an artist on Rocko's Modern Life.
-After Rocko was cancelled in 1996, he began developing SpongeBob SquarePants into a television series, and in 1997, a seven-minute pilot was pitched to Nickelodeon.
-The network's executives wanted SpongeBob to be a child in school, but Hillenburg preferred SpongeBob to be an adult character.
-He was prepared to abandon the series, but compromised by creating a boating school so SpongeBob could attend school as an adult.
+Many of the series' ideas originated in The Intertidal Zone, an educational comic book about undersea life that Hillenburg created in the 1980s.
+After working on Nickelodeon's Rocko's Modern Life, he developed SpongeBob into a television series and pitched it to Nickelodeon in 1997.
+Hillenburg departed the series after the first three seasons and the production of The SpongeBob SquarePants Movie (2004), but returned in 2015 until his death in 2018.

-SpongeBob SquarePants received widespread critical acclaim in its early years, with praise given to its characters, surreal humor, writing, visuals, animation, and Hawaiian-influenced soundtrack, with the show's first three seasons often referred to as its "golden era".
-However, the series has also received criticism for a perceived decline in quality, particularly after Hillenburg departed from the series starting with its fourth season onward.
-Despite this, it is considered by many to be one of the greatest animated series of all time.
-The series was an immediate hit for Nickelodeon, beating Pokémon as the highest-rated and most viewed animated Saturday morning program from its premiere onward in 1999.
-From then onward, SpongeBob SquarePants continued to be Nickelodeon's highest-rated program, only being surpassed briefly in viewership several times throughout its run.
-SpongeBob SquarePants has won a variety of awards, including six Annie Awards, eight Golden Reel Awards, four Emmy Awards, two BAFTA Children's Awards, and a record-breaking twenty-two Kids' Choice Awards.
-The show has been noted as a cultural touchstone for Millennials and Generation Z, becoming ubiquitous with internet culture and spawning numerous viral internet memes.
+SpongeBob has received widespread critical acclaim since its release, with praise given to its characters, surreal humor, writing, visuals, animation, and Hawaiian-influenced soundtrack.
+It quickly became Nickelodeon's highest-rated program and has earned a variety of awards, including six Annie Awards, eight Golden Reel Awards, four Emmy Awards, two BAFTA Children's Awards, and a record twenty-two Kids' Choice Awards.
+It is often considered to be one of the greatest animated series of all time.
+The show has been noted as a cultural touchstone for Millennials and Generation Z, and it has spawned numerous internet memes.